Chemical bonding concepts emerge naturally from maximally entangled atomic orbitals: Supplementary Note 3: Extended bonding analysis of the dissociation of

 In this section, we extend the bonding analysis of the LiH molecule.
-As pointed out in the main text, when the molecule is stretched beyond $R_{\rm Li-H} = 4\rm \AA$, the ground state does no longer describe the realistic molecule, and instead the thermal state should be considered due to the closing gap between the singlet and triplet ground states.
+As pointed out in the main text, when the molecule is stretched beyond $R_{\rm Li-H} = 4\rm\AA$, the ground state no longer describes the realistic molecule, and instead the thermal state should be considered due to the closing gap between the singlet and triplet first excited states.
 Here, to elaborate more on this, we study in particular the behavior of the entanglement $E_{\rm Li-H}$ of individual energy eigenstates.

-In Figure \ref{fig:meao_lih_app}, we present the energies of the ground and excited states from a full configuration interaction calculation in the aug-cc-pVDZ basis set, the delocalization index $\delta_{\rm Li-H}$, and the entanglement $E_{\rm Li-H}$ of the most entangled pair of MEAOs between the $\rm Li$ and $\rm H$ atoms in both the ground and first excited states.
-Around equilibrium, we still find a considerable amount of entanglement, $E \approx 0.77$, in the ground state between a $\rm Li$ and a $\rm H$ MEAO.
-To understand how the level of ionicity is reflected in the entanglement, we consider the following family of parametrized states:
+In Figure \ref{fig:meao_lih_app}, we present the energies of the ground and excited states from a density matrix renormalization group calculation with the aug-cc-pVDZ basis set, the delocalization index $\delta_{\rm Li-H}$ (taken from Ref.~\cite{rodriguez2016bonding}), and the entanglement $E_{\rm Li-H}$ of the most entangled pair of MEAOs between the $\rm Li$ and $\rm H$ atoms in both the ground and first excited states.
+Around equilibrium, we still find a considerable amount of entanglement, $E \approx 0.77 \log(4)$, in the ground state between a $\rm Li$- and a $\rm H$-MEAO.
+To understand how the level of ionicity is reflected in this entanglement value, we consider the following family of parametrized states:

-where $p$ is the overlap between the state $|\Psi(p)\rangle$ and the fully ionic configuration.
+where $p$ is the overlap between the state $|\varPsi(p)\rangle$ and the fully ionic configuration.
 When $p = 1/2$, the state represents a perfect covalent bond, and when $p = 1$, the state is fully ionic.
 In Figure \ref{fig:ionic}, we present the entanglement between the left and right orbitals as a function of $p$.
-The entanglement changes slowly as the state $|\Psi(p)\rangle$ deviates from the perfect covalent state, explaining the relatively high level of entanglement in the ionic phase of LiH.
-According to this model, the entanglement value $E \approx 0.77$ corresponds to $p \approx 0.8$, indicating a highly ionic state.
+The entanglement changes slowly as the state $|\varPsi(p)\rangle$ deviates from the perfect covalent state, explaining the relatively high level of entanglement in the ionic phase of LiH.
+According to this model, the entanglement value $E \approx 0.77\log(4)$ corresponds to $p \approx 0.94$, indicating a highly ionic state.